 Intra-Oral & Extra-Oral Incisions

-If the abscess has spread to the soft tissue spaces of the face and neck, we sometimes have to perform extra=oral incision and drainage.
+If the abscess has spread to the soft tissue spaces of the face and neck, we sometimes have to perform extra-oral incision and drainage.
 These procedures are considered emergency treatments that we do as soon as possible to release the exudative material or “pus” from these sites and relieve the patient from pain instantly.
-Massive doses of antibiotics are prescribed together with pain medications to relieve patient of pain and discomfort.
+Massive doses of antibiotics are prescribed together with pain medications to relieve patients of pain and discomfort.

 Imagine Smiling With the Radiance of a Beautiful Smile!

 Call Us Now to Find a Smile You'll Be Happy to Show Off!